sruthijonnala/Spotify_Databaase_Project/README.md

  Joining Tables: JOIN.
  Grouping Data: GROUP BY.
  Window Functions: ROW_NUMBER.
- Subqueries and Derived Tables: WITH (for CTEs).
+ Subqueries and Derived Tables: WITH (for CTEs)